Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

         [ SolarTimesController ]
 ```

 The benefit of this design is that the pure business logic is no longer contaminated by non-deterministic effectful code, which means we can take advantage of the useful properties we listed in the previous section.
-If we wanted to parallelize or test `SolarCalculator`, it's trivial to do so now, while it wasn't as easy before.
+If we wanted to parallelize or test `SolarCalculator`, it's much easier to do so now than it was before.

 ## Interleaved impurities